Student Handbook

 TEACHER EXPECTATIONS

-Students of senior high schools shall receive from teachers in advance of instruction a clear statement
+Students shall receive from teachers in advance of instruction a clear statement

 of: